mdsnins/ctf-writeups/2020/Defenit CTF/README.md

 # Defenit CTF 2020

-*Writeups by Payload as TryToEatSushi*
+*Writeups by Payload as ToEatSushi*

 ## Solved & Writeups